oklookat/ansiblecfgs/README.md

 3. Fill out the `vars` section in `playbook.yml`.
 4. Follow the steps required for the specific configuration.
 5. Enter the venv environment.
-6. Run: `ansible-playbook -i inventory.ini playbook.yml`
+6. Run: `ansible-playbook -i inventory.yml playbook.yml`

 ## Basic